configcat/docs/website/docs/targeting/setting-evaluation.md

 | Joe  | 32 >= 0 <br/>-> **OFF**                        | 12 >= 0 <br/>-> **OFF**                         |

 2. **Adjustment to 10% ON / 90% OFF**
+In this case both feature flags are enabled for only 10% of users.

 |      | isTwitterSharingEnabled <br/> 10% ON / 90% OFF | isFacebookSharingEnabled <br/> 10% ON / 90% OFF |
 | ---- | ---------------------------------------------- | ----------------------------------------------- |
 | Jane | 8 < 10 <br/>-> **ON**                          | 64 >= 10 <br/>-> **OFF**                        |
 | Joe  | 32 >= 10 <br/>-> **OFF**                       | 12 >= 10 <br/>-> **OFF**                        |

-:::caution
+:::info
-Notice how, despite both feature flags being set to 10% ON / 90% OFF, Jane is only enabled for the `isTwitterSharingEnabled` feature flag.
+Despite both feature flags being set to 10% ON / 90% OFF, Jane is only enabled for the `isTwitterSharingEnabled` feature flag.
+Because Jane and Joe have different identifiers, they're assigned different numbers, which determines their eligibility for each feature flag.
 :::

-3. **Increasing `isTwitterSharingEnabled` to 40% ON / 60% OFF**
+1. **Increasing `isTwitterSharingEnabled` to 40% ON / 60% OFF**

 |      | isTwitterSharingEnabled <br/> 40% ON / 60% OFF | isFacebookSharingEnabled <br/> 10% ON / 90% OFF |
 | ---- | ---------------------------------------------- | ----------------------------------------------- |